ameerzulkarnain/mfaizmzaki.github.io/markdowns/meet_1.md

 # Data Science Meet #1
 _24 March 2017_

+> Data Scientist (n.): A person who is better at statistics than any software engineer and better at software engineering than any statistician.
+>-- Some good guy on Google
 ##### Data Science

   - Not a new thing.
 Has always been there.